sombriks/sample-testcontainers/sample-kanban-go/README.md

   golang itself.
 The [gomponents][gomponents] library isn't exactly a new idea, but looks funny see how it goes in this exercise.
-For instance, more type safety, richer helper functions and the ability to plan a breakpoint in the middle of the template are big and welcome benfits.
+For instance, more type safety, richer helper functions and the ability to plan a breakpoint in the middle of the template are big and welcome benefits.
 - Another discrepancy of this implementation is the use of static resources to serve unversioned frontend libraries.
-In jvm version there where [webjars][webjars], in node version we served versioned libraries directly from [node_modules][node_modules, nothing similar is available for go projects by the time of this writing.
+In jvm version there where [webjars][webjars], in node version we served versioned libraries directly from [node_modules][node_modules], but nothing similar is available for go projects by the time of this writing.
 - Note that `//go:embed static` and `// go:embed static` are not the same thing.
 - There is a tool called [air][air] that delivers similar experience on go projects that [nodemon][nodemon] delivers on node projects.
 It's completely